dclelland/HOWL/README.md

-# GASP
+# VOWL

-GASP aims to provide a simple formant synthesizer with a minimum of configuration.
+VOWL aims to provide a simple formant synthesizer with a minimum of configuration.

 ## Todo